 For people with diabetes, treatment aims to lower the HbA1c level to below a target level which is usually agreed between you and your doctor.
 Ideally, the aim is to maintain your HbA1c to less than 48 mmol/mol (6.5%).
 However, this may not always be possible to achieve and the target level of HbA1c should be agreed on an individual basis between you and your doctor.
 (For example, by increasing the dose of medication, improving your diet, etc.)

 It is now recommended that HbA1c can also be used as a test to diagnose diabetes.
 An HbA1c value of 48 mmol/mol (6.5%) or above is recommended as the blood level for diagnosing diabetes.
-People with an HbA1c level of 42−47 mmol/mol (6.0-6.5%) are at increased risk of diabetes and cardiovascular disease (see also the separate leaflet called Pre-diabetes (Impaired Glucose Tolerance).
+People with an HbA1c level of 42-47 mmol/mol (6.0-6.5%) are at increased risk of diabetes and cardiovascular disease.
+See separate leaflet called Pre-diabetes (Impaired Glucose Tolerance) for more details.

 Further help & information